 We have taken in over 2,850 donkeys rescued from all parts of the country.
 Many donkeys have been abandoned or put in a field and given little or no attention after having worked for their owners for years, hauling peat or pulling a cart.
 We strongly believe that their suffering should cease.

 Every donkey taken into the Sanctuary is guaranteed a life of loving care.
-For many it is the first time in their lives that they have felt loving hands and heard quiet voices.
+For many, it is the first time in their lives that they have felt loving hands and heard quiet voices.
 Great care is given to ensuring that each donkey has individual attention.
 We are well aware of the strong bonds formed by a group of donkeys.
 In cases where more than one donkey arrives from a home we ensure that they remain together but, in time, some donkeys form new friendships with animals, often those nearer their own age.

 Father Ted’s House

-For fans of the Irish sitcom Father Ted, a photo with the solitary rectory in the background doesn’t require a boat ride to the fictitious Craggy Island, just a detour near Glenquin, County Clare.
+For fans of the Irish sitcom Father Ted, a photo of the solitary rectory in the background doesn’t require a boat ride to the fictitious Craggy Island, just a detour near Glenquin, County Clare.
 It was set in the remote fictional Craggy Island parish off the west coast of Ireland, near Kilfenora.
 The show followed the lives of Father Ted Crilly (the late Dermot Morgan) and his fellow priests, Father Dougal McGuire (Ardal O’Hanlon) and Father Jack Hackett (Frank Kelly), who are exiled on the island, living together in the parochial house with the fourth main character, housekeeper Mrs. Doyle (Pauline McLynn).

-A walk along the trail at Knockma Woods in County Galway takes visitors to a moss covered collection of stone steps and stacked branches that are said to be the home of Finnbheara the Fairy King of Connacht.
+A walk along the trail at Knockma Woods in County Galway takes visitors to a moss-covered collection of stone steps and stacked branches that are said to be the home of Finnbheara the Fairy King of Connacht.
 Finnbheara was the king of the fairies of Cnoc Meadha west of Tuam in Co.
 Galway.
 He was married to Úna the fairy queen of Knocksheogowna.
 He had a liking for mortal women and would abduct them to his fairy mound, the most famous of these being called Eithne.
 Each year he would have a battle with the fairies of Ulster and if he won the crops would be good in Connaught and if he lost the crops failed.

 He was interested in horses and horse-racing and it is said he helped many a horse to win in a race by lending one of his jockeys to the owner.